 If the doctor suspects a heart attack it may be confirmed with:

-- ECG—Records the electrical activity of the heart and can show if a heart attack has happened or may be happening.
+- ECG—shows the electrical activity of the heart.
+It can show if a heart attack has happened or may be happening.
 It can also help determine if the heart attack is:

-- Blood tests—Certain markers in the blood will appear or increase if a heart attack has occurred.
-These markers can also indicate how much damage was done to the heart muscle.
+- Blood tests—can show markers in the blood.
+These markers appear when a heart attack and can show how much damage was done.

-- Stress test—Records the heart's electrical activity under increased physical stress, usually done days or weeks after the heart attack.
+- Stress test—Records the heart's electrical activity under physical stress.
+May be done days or weeks after the heart attack.

-- Electron-beam computed tomography (EBCT)—Takes detailed pictures of the heart, coronary arteries, and surrounding structures.
+- Electron-beam computed tomography (EBCT)—Takes images of the heart, coronary arteries, and surrounding area.

 The first goal of treatment is to improve blood flow and get oxygen to your heart as quick as possible.
 Treatment includes:

 - Aspirin and other antiplatelet agents—to decrease clotting in the blood and improve blood flow.